irenebosque/Interactive-Learning-of-Temporal-Features-for-Control-TF2/README.md

 *"A better solution is to use different batch sizes for training and predicting.
 The way to do this is to copy the weights from the fit network and to create a new network with the pre-trained weights.
 We can do this easily enough using the `get_weights()` and `set_weights()` functions"*

 Following this advice, I create a new instance of the model defined in `neural_network2.py` when it requires a different batch size or sequence length.
-Then, using `get_weights()`, I get the weights of the main model (`self.transition_model_training`) obtained at the end of the training of each episode, and set those weights  to the other instances of the model.
+Then, I get the weights of the main model (`self.transition_model_training`) obtained at the end of the training of each episode, and set those weights  to the other instances of the model.

 Main model: